CozyBrian/now-playr/server/README.md

-# SpotiStats Server
+# Now-Playr Server

-Welcome to the SpotiStats Server repository!
-This server is responsible for handling requests from the SpotiStats web app and retrieving data from the Spotify API.
+Welcome to the Now-Playr Server repository!
+This server is responsible for handling requests from the Now-Playr web app and retrieving data from the Spotify API.